exoego/rspec-openapi/README.md

   * To maintain both automated changes and manual edits, the schema merge needs to be intelligent.
   * We'll just deep-reverse-merge schema for now, but if there's a $ref for example, modifications there should be rerouted to the referenced object.
+  * A type could be an array of all possible types when merged.

 ## Links